 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate the Journal of Politics & Society Left-Center Biased based on story selection that slightly favors the left and Very High for factual reporting due to comprehensive sourcing of information.
+- Overall, we rate the Journal of Politics & Society Left-Center Biased based on story selection that slightly favors the left and Very High for factual reporting due to the comprehensive sourcing of information.

 Factual Reporting: VERY HIGH

 Founded in 1998, The Journal of Politics & Society is an academic journal of the social sciences published twice a year by the Helvidius Group, a nonprofit student organization at Columbia University.
 According to their about page, “the Journal only considers academic papers submitted by undergraduates.
-In a process comparable to the peer review and editing procedures of professional academic journals, selected papers are rigorously edited by the Editorial Board, itself composed exclusively of undergraduates.”
+In a process comparable to the peer review and editing procedures of professional academic journals, selected papers are rigorously edited by the Editorial Board, composed exclusively of undergraduates.”

 Funded by / Ownership